Solaris-Technologies/GLOBE-threejs-animation-demo/README.md

-# Best Demo for 3D Animated GLOBE (Circle) designed by Solaris Technologies
+# Best Demo for 3D Animated GLOBE (Circle) designed by Solaris Technologies for Beginners
 Using JS framwork Three.js

 ## Usage